r-zip/python-autodocstring/README.rst

 This package was written to fulfill a need: consistent, accurate, and versatile docstring generation plugins for text editors are difficult to come by.
-Those that do work well are usually limited to a single plugin ecosystem (e.g., [TODO examples here]).
+Those that do work well are usually limited to a single editor ecosystem (e.g., `autoDocstring`).

 By providing a backend that can generate docstrings through CLI and JSON-RPC, this plugin provides functionality that can be used in multiple editors (e.g.,